 - Larger servings of vegetables and fruits: Students must take at least one serving (1/2 cup) of fruits or vegetables with their school lunch at all grade levels.

 - A wider variety of vegetables (including dark green and red/orange vegetables and legumes)

-- Fat-free or 1% milk will be offered, with flavored milk only available fat-free.
+- Fat-free or 1% milk will be offered daily.

 - More whole grains: 50% of bread items offered in school cafeteria will now be whole grain.